lambdadog/example-async-dynamic-module/README.md

 Obviously a particularly contrived example and in the real world you would probably prefer to use a thread pool of some sort, but works.

+## Currently unimplemented
+ - Handling `kill-process` on our pipe process (or the pipe just breaking, for whatever reason)
+   + This could be done by adding a deinit function in our dynamic module and installing a process sentinel on the pipe process that detects being killed and calls the dynamic module's deinit function.